 But, we think the true value of your campaigns is slightly more complicated.
 Gaining lots of new customers might sound great, but they can be very expensive to attract.
 And let’s not forget about returning customers.
 Sure they may not spend as much per purchase as new customers, but you wouldn’t want them buying a competitor’s product.

 To truly understand, and be able to optimize, the value of your search marketing campaigns, you need to calculate the Lifetime Return on Investment (ROI) of each market or campaign.
-Lifetime ROI is primarily driven by two factors:
+CLV is primarily driven by two factors:

-- Expected market specific lifetime values (Customer LTV)
+- Expected market specific lifetime values (Customer CLV)

 - Campaign efficiency based on marketing investment (ex.
 ROAS)